Steven D. SilvermanManaging Partner

 Although he established himself as a criminal defense attorney early in his career, Mr. Silverman has also served as lead counsel in scores of complex civil jury trials in state and federal courts.
 His skills and success in the civil courtroom led to him being named a Maryland "Super Lawyer" for civil litigation since 2007.
-He is also National Litigation Coordinating Counsel for a national risk management group.
+He has also served as National Litigation Coordinating Counsel for a national risk management group.

 Since entering private practice in 1995, Mr. Silverman's practice covers what he describes as "a never ending mix of interesting clients and challenging cases".
 The breadth of his practice includes cases of local, national and international importance.
 Some cases of note early in his career include:

 - The successful representation of victims of the 1995 catastrophic Amtrak/ CSX collision in Chase, Maryland.

 - Co-counsel in a federal civil rights action by a police sergeant which led to the fall of the Baltimore City Police Commissioner in 1998.